Beetroot Rasam Recipe (Beetroot Saaru)

 Tamarind pulp can be replaced with lemon juice.

-My recipe is made without dal, but you can definitely add ¼ cup of cooked toor dal to it.
+My recipe is made without dal, but you can add ¼ cup of cooked toor dal to it.

 You can also add a little jaggery to this recipe.